ygavrishov/go-image-converter-service/upload-sample-images/README.md

 # Sample Thumbnail Generator

-The app
+The utility
 * takes all images from the specified folder
-* replicate them to the specified amount
+* make desired number of copies of these files
-* mark each image with a number
+* mark each image with its ordinal number
-* deploys all images to specified Azure Blob Account
+* deploys all images to the specified Azure Blob account